The Ultimate June Long Weekend Bucket List

 First Saturday of every month | Mountford Park, Leeton

 Over 30 stallholders, all local, all good.
-Leeton's monthly farmers market is one of the best in the Riverina — fresh produce, artisan goods and the kind of local pride that comes through in every stall.
-Grab breakfast, pick up provisions for a picnic, and explore Mountford Park while you're at it.
+Leeton's monthly farmers market is one of the best in the Riverina, fresh produce and artisan goods.
+Grab breakfast, pick up supplies for an afternoon picnic, and explore Mountford Park while you're at it.

 10. Stock Up at the Riverina's Best Boutique Grocers

 Your official long weekend providore crawl.
-Start at Gigi the Gourmet Grocer in Coolamon for pantry staples with a difference, then cross the road to the Coolamon Cheese Co. for handmade local cheeses you genuinely won't find anywhere else.
-Head to Lockhart and duck into That Butcher Shop for premium cuts from the paddocks surrounding you.
-Roll into Griffith and lose half an hour at La Piccola Deli - Italian smallgoods, house-made pasta, local olives and imported treats that reflect everything the region's food culture is built on.
-Swing through Narrandera and grab fresh-baked bread from the Narrandera Bakery while you head up to The Red Door for all your condiments while it's still warm.
-Finish in Temora at Max's Meats for the kind of old-school butcher experience that's increasingly hard to find or West Wyalong’s French Hot Bakery for an evening sweat treat.
+Start at Gigi the Gourmet Grocer in Coolamon for pantry staples sourced from across the region, then cross the road to the Coolamon Cheese Co. for handmade local cheeses you genuinely won't find anywhere else.
+Head to Lockhart and duck into That Butcher Shop for globally recognised premium cuts or if you’re in Griffith, stop in an visit Sam at La Piccola Deli for all your authentic Italian smallgoods, house-made pasta, local olives and imported treats that reflect everything the region's food culture is built upon.
+Alternatively, swing through Narrandera and grab fresh-baked bread from the Narrandera Bakery or head up to The Red Door and stop in for a browse and spot of lunch, making sure to stock up your local condiments on your way out.
+Finish in Temora at Max's Meats for the kind of old-school butcher experience that's increasingly hard to find or West Wyalong’s French Hot Bakery for an afternoon sweat treat.

 11. See Ross Noble live at the Roxy Theatre, Leeton